-The Religious Society of Friends (Quakers) is a prescribed body under the Same Sex Marriage (Prescribed Bodies) (Scotland) Regulations 2014, which means that we can conduct same sex marriages in Scotland.
+The Religious Society of Friends (Quakers) is a prescribed body under the Same Sex Marriage (Prescribed Bodies) (Scotland) Regulations 2014, which means that we can conduct same-sex marriages in Scotland.

-After a minimum of 29 clear days the district registrar, providing s/he is satisfied that the couple are free to marry, will issue the schedule for the marriage.
+After a minimum of 29 clear days the district registrar, providing they are satisfied that the couple are free to marry, will issue the schedule for the marriage.
 This schedule cannot be issued earlier than seven days before the intended date of the marriage, and is valid for three months from the date of giving notice.
 One of the couple must collect the schedule in person - it will not be issued to any third party.

-1 Accurate in July 2015 2 Accurate in July 2015
+- 1 Accurate in August 2018 - 2 Accurate in August 2018